section-engineering-education/engineering-education/articles/linked-list-data-structure-python/index.md

 ## Conclusion

-Linked Lists can be a little intimidating, but once you understand them you'd find it easy to understand trees, graphs and other such data structures!
-You have mastered linear data structures by the end of this article.
-Stay tuned for Non Linear Data Structures in the next article!
+Linked Lists can be a little intimidating, but once you understand them you'll find it easy to understand trees, graphs, and other such data structures!
+Congratulations, you have mastered linear data structures by the end of this article series.